HeleneFabia/house-prices-kaggle/README.md

 Although I'm quite satisfied with this project and my solution, there are still some things that could be improved:
 - My model uses every single feature in the dataframe.
 Creating new features that bundle some of the given features (e.g. the total number of square feet of a house) could make the model slimmer and thus faster and maybe also more accurate.
-- I only experimented with one type of decision tree algorithm, Random Forest Regressor.
-Maybe ExtraTrees Regressor, Gradient Boosting or XGBoost would yield better results.
 - My evaluation could be more detailed and include, for example, an in-depth analysis of those examples with the largest difference between the predicted and the actual prize.

 ## Problems I faced and how I solved them